hpc-carpentry/hpc-carpentry.github.io/pages/members.md

 - The Jackson Laboratory
 - The University of Wisconsin
 - University of California Davis
+- University of Chicago, Center for Spatial Data Science
 - University of Illinois
 - University of Oklahoma